SchoemanClaudia/D20Bingo/README.md

 ### Bugs Encountered

 - While testing the game play through on mobile, the random number array within the bingo grid would underline some of the integers within the grid.
-When the grid box is clicked to mark rolled number, the mobile device would recognise the array as a telephone number and prompt a call pop-up onto screen.
+When the grid box is clicked to mark the rolled number, the mobile device would recognise the array as a telephone number and prompt a call pop-up onto the mobile screen
-  - The CSS already specified no decoration on anchor tags within global styling, but after adding a meta tag within html that specifies the telephone format detection as =no, solved the problem when testing on mobile again.
+  - The CSS already specified no decoration on anchor tags within global styling, but after adding a meta tag within html that specifies the telephone format detection as =no, solved the problem when testing on mobile again
-- Low contrast error and possible heading warning when passing through the official [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)
+- Initial low contrast error and possible heading warning when passing through the official [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)
-  - Low contrast error was corrected by modifying the button background-color in styles to a darker shade for better visibility of button test.
+  - Low contrast error was corrected by modifying the button background-color in styles to a darker shade of rust color palette, this improved visibility of the button when retesting
-  - Heading warning was corrected by modifying the html for timer message text from a paragraph to an h3 heading.
+  - Heading warning was corrected by modifying the html for timer message text, from a paragraph to an h3 heading

 ![Mobile device grid with call pop-up](assets/images/tel-error-mobile.webp)
 ![Wave error and warning](assets/images/wave-error.webp)

 ### Unfixed Bugs

 - No unfixed bugs, [WAVE Tool](https://wave.webaim.org/) returned with no errors.

 ![Wave Final Result](assets/images/wave-result.webp)